mabre/latex-exam-grading-table-scanner/README.md

 TODO: update for 4 markers

 The tool expects the cover pages to look like this:
-- Somewhere is a qr code with the student number.
+- Somewhere is a qr code with the student number or json data; the keys of the json data will be used a column headers.
 - There is a grading table with handwritten points:
   - The table is surrounded by aruco markers.
 The vertical distance to the table must be one cell with.
 The upper or the lower edge, respectively, must be aligned with the table.
   - Each point cell is divided into tens, ones, and tenths; the sum cell may have hundreds.